c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 		}
 	}
 ```
+*Figure 9.
+Redline Stealer Steal Telegram*

 #### StealWallets

-To steal cryptocurrency wallets, Redline Stealer checks if the Wallets module is enabled.
-If enabled, Redline Stealer initializes the first wallet module, passing the BrowserPath configuration from the C2, and initializes the crypto wallets in Figure placeholder, by splitting them by lines and into key value pairs using the delimiter `|`.
+To steal cryptocurrency wallets, *Redline Stealer* checks if the Wallets module is enabled.
+If enabled, *Redline Stealer* initializes the first wallet module, passing the `BrowserPath` configuration from the C2, and initializes the crypto wallets in Figure 10, by splitting them by lines and into key value pairs using the delimiter `|`.

 ```text
 ffnbelfdoeiohenkjibnmadjiehjhajb|YoroiWallet